A successful businesswoman launching her life coaching business in Washington D.C. wants to expand her business and attract new customers.

 What do people think of when they think of life coaching?

 Reading the profiles on Expertise of the top 12 life coaches in the D.C. metro area, I observed three different value propositions for life coaching: motivational, strategic goal setting and skills development, and as an accountability source.
 In a more general sense, these life coaches help their clients tackle overwhelming goals.
 My client's potential customer base includes anyone who is experiencing a disconnect between the life they would like and the life they currently have.

 Directed User Interviews

-Assesing their perceptions of and interest in life coaching, I surveyed 9 people from age 26 to 65.
+I surveyed 9 people from age 26 to 65 to understand their perceptions of and interest in life coaching.
 I also asked them what would help them acheieve their goals.

 "Other people always act like they know what they want to do, but I really have no idea.
 What if I don't like anything enough to make a career out of it?"